mmkal/ts/README.md

 ## Packages

 <!-- codegen:start {preset: monorepoTOC, sort: package.name} -->
+- [check-clean](./packages/check-clean) - A cli tool to make sure you have no git changes.
 - [eslint-plugin-codegen](https://github.com/mmkal/ts/tree/main/packages/eslint-plugin-codegen#readme) - An eslint plugin for inline codegen, with presets for barrels, jsdoc to markdown and a monorepo workspace table of contents generator.
 Auto-fixes out of sync code.
 - [expect-type](https://github.com/mmkal/ts/tree/main/packages/expect-type#readme) - Compile-time tests for types.
 Useful to make sure types don't regress into being overly-permissive as changes go in over time.
 - [fs-syncer](./packages/fs-syncer) - A helper to recursively read and write text files to a specified directory.